liviaerxin/liviaerxin.github.io/docs/how-to/how-to-dotfiles.md

 ---
-sidebar_label: Dotfiles Guide
+sidebar_label: how to dotfiles
-description: Dotfiles Guide
+description: How to Create Dotfiles for Your Setup
 keywords:
   - dotfiles
 image: https://i.imgur.com/mErPwqL.png
 tags:
   - dotfiles
+  - how-to
 date: 2024-06-26
 author: frank
 ---

-# Dotfiles Guide
+# How To Make Dotfiles for Your Sake

 [Tutorials - dotfiles.github.io](http://dotfiles.github.io/tutorials/)